Luffy03/Large-Scale-Medical/README.md

 ## VoComni Dataset

-To facilitate the following research, we use VoCo to generate pseudo labels on **20K volumes**, with 20 foreground classes.
+To facilitate the following research, we use VoCo to generate pseudo labels on **20K volumes**, with 20 organ and tumor classes.
 Please refer to [VoComni](./VoComni).

 ## Acknowledgement <a name="Acknowledgment"></a>